How Tight Should Soccer Cleats Be?

 • Know the shoe sizes of different popular brands

-• Determine what upper material you like best
+• Determine which upper material you like best

 • Leather– cow, goat, or kangaroo leather cleats